eduvpn/documentation/MULTI_NODE.md

 multiple profiles, you also need to read [MULTI_PROFILE](MULTI_PROFILE.md).
 Make sure you use different `vpnProtoPorts` for your different profiles.
 You can have two profiles on the same node claim `udp/1194` for example.

+**What if I want to use public IPv6 addresses for my VPN clients?**

+Check [PUBLIC_ADDR](PUBLIC_ADDR.md) in order to deal with this.
+Make sure you also update the (IPv6) firewall to remove the NAT section.